machineydv/machineydv/NUKED.md

-My old account got nuked with many repsitories and stuffs I created.
+- My old account got nuked with many repsitories and stuffs I created.
 So, this is my new account and I have uploaded backup stuffs from before, quite before.
-My code will be very outdated so I apologize.
+- My code will be very outdated so I apologize.
 I will update them.
+Actually I uploaded the backup of very old code I had on PC
+- I managed to recover some python code from PyPI but 2 golang tools I developed are **gone**
-Also I am on break now.
+- Also I am on **break** now.
 Will return to hacking and programming soon